Description & Range:

-One of Marylandís most beautiful waterbirds, the snowy egret is an entirely white feathered, medium-sized wader common to the Chesapeake Bay and coastal areas.
-Similar in appearance to but smaller than its cousin the great egret, snowy egrets are most easily recognizable by the delicate, lacy plumes they sport on their heads, necks and backs.
-They have black legs with bright yellow feet and slender black bills with a yellow upper portion that turns red during the breeding season.
+One of Maryland’s most beautiful water birds, the snowy egret is an entirely white feathered, medium-sized wader common to the Chesapeake Bay and coastal areas.
+Similar in appearance to, but smaller than its cousin the great egret, snowy egrets are most easily recognizable by the delicate, lacy plumes they sport on their heads, necks and backs.
+They have black legs with bright yellow feet and slender black bills with a yellow upper portion of the bill that turns red during the breeding season.
 Male and female snowy egrets look alike.

 Snowy egrets are found along much of the East Coast, wintering from the Carolinas southward.
 Their main foods are fish, crabs, amphibians, and insects.

 The snowy egret inhabits marshes, swamps, ponds, shores, and tidal flats.